 Carbon pricing, either as carbon cap and trade systems or a carbon tax, are in effect in over 40 countries and 25 states/ provinces/ cities globally.
 The largest market for cap and trade is in the EU with the European Union Emissions Trading System (EU ETS).
 The EU ETS covers more than 11,000 power plants and industrial stations in over 30 countries, as well as airlines.
 The primary focus of the EU ETS is to fight climate change by lowering GHG emissions.

 The EU ETS remains the largest international trading organization for trading GHG emission allowances.
 The EU ETS has successfully put a price on carbon, with its system of trading allowances of GHG emissions, and has also watched GHG emissions fall by a few percentage points annually since it began in 2005.

-Clean, energy efficient, low-carbon technologies like CCS, IGCC, CHP, and AD, as well as renewable energy, have grown in popularity throughout Europe, in part, because of the rising price of carbon resulting from the EU ETS.
+Clean, energy-efficient, low-carbon technologies like CCS, IGCC, CHP, and AD, as well as renewable energy, have grown in popularity throughout Europe, in part, because of the rising price of carbon resulting from the EU ETS.
 Here’s a helpful chart of carbon pricing for various ETS and carbon tax systems around the globe (carbon pricing is usually based on the basic per unit price of 1 metric ton CO2):

 China has six provinces testing out cap and trade, and along with South Korea, represents a very large carbon market (with just those 6 provinces China is a large market, the entire country represents the single largest carbon market, by far).

-The U.K., France, Switzerland, and the Scandinavian countries Norway, Sweden and Finland, have legislated both carbon tax and cap and trade programs that regulate a broad swath of carbon intensive industries.
+The UK, France, Switzerland, and the Scandinavian countries Norway, Sweden, and Finland, have legislated both carbon tax and cap and trade programs that regulate a broad swath of carbon-intensive industries.
 Finland and Sweden’s carbon pricing systems represent a high enough price per metric ton of CO2 to make a significant difference.

-Finland's carbon tax represents the type of carbon pricing needed to make the substantial impact on industries to stabilize GHGs, as represented in the global carbon pricing chart seen above of select countries’ price of a metric ton of carbon in their ETS or carbon tax.
+Finland's carbon tax represents the type of carbon pricing needed to make a substantial impact on industries in order to stabilize GHGs, as represented in the global carbon pricing chart seen above of select countries’ price of a metric ton of carbon in their ETS or carbon tax.
 Over 40 governments worldwide have mandated a price on carbon.
 Here’s another map of carbon pricing systems around the globe:

 A few current carbon cap and trade markets are: